 Porth en Alls Wedding Breakfast Photographs

 Again the caterers went beyond expectation.
-Mouth watering food, beautifully presented was served whilst Alex Chapman entertained.
+Mouthwatering food, beautifully presented was served whilst Alex Chapman entertained.
 The sun set behind the Porth en Alls wedding celebrations, turning the sky a fiery crimson.
-The smell of scrummy food and sounds of music and happy chatter from the dining hall were caught on the wind and blown down to the local bay and round the coast.
+The smell of scrummy food and sounds of music and happy chatter from the dining hall was caught on the wind and blown down to the local bay and round the coast.

 Porth en Alls Wedding Evening Photographs

-After the breakfast the barrels of beer were ‘officially’ opened.
+After the wedding breakfast, the barrels of beer were ‘officially’ opened.
 Evening guests arrived and the cake was cut by a very happy looking bride and groom.

 I feel I should take some time to describe Alex Chapman and just how a ‘one man band’ can entertain at a wedding.